 Welcoming a new member into the family?
 Every puppy deserves a collar as it is a helpful tool for training and in case they ever go missing.
 Read on to find what size collar for your puppy you will need.

-How to measure your puppy's collar size
+How to measure your puppy's neck size

 All puppies are different and vary neck size, much like how people come in all sizes and shapes.
 For a proper fit, make sure to measure your dog's neck and don't just guess!